 - Human ecology

-- Stone technologies
+- Stone technologies and their evolution

 - Prehistoric Human Ecology in Northern Patagonia

 - Geochemical and Hydration Analyses of Northern Patagonian Obsidians: Tracking the use of known obsidian sources through time and across space—using a combination of X-ray fluorescence and the region's first obsidian hydration rate—permits interpretations of prehistoric land and resource use, and adaptive decision-making in response to changes in resource availability.